ndronos/c-nomorph/is-Punk-Rock/README.md

-I do not cover any integrated development environment (IDEs) because few if any reliably work across all platforms...
+I do not cover any integrated development environment (IDEs) because few if any reliably work across all platforms... and the choice of IDE is heavly infuenced by personal preference.
+IDEs typically have a project build system, which is usually incompatible with every other IDE's project build system.
+IDE project files are therefore unusable for project distribution outside of situations (classrooms, certain offices, some computer platforms) where everybody is mandated to use the same IDE.

 (Klemens, 2015) xii Preface